An Important Connection:

 In 2021 the City of Corner Brook conducted a thorough consultation process in order to further develop the program with the needs of residents and visitors in mind.
 For more information about the Survey, the results and how they have informed recommended amendments, please see here: ATV Survey Results 2021.

 ONLY SELECT ROUTES through the City of Corner Brook have been designated for ATV use.
+The final day for access in 2023 is Nov 15.

 The route primarily follows the waterfront with the exception of a venture through Main Street and Broadway for basic amenities.
 Park St., West St. and Confederation Dr. have been added as of 2020.
 Lundrigan Dr. was approved for use in 2021.